 The pub also has a selection of seriously luxurious, impeccably designed boutique hotel rooms, making it ideal for a romantic or just plain gluttonous getaway.

 The Pipe and Glass’ charm isn’t just that you’ll want to come back, it’s that you won’t want to leave.

 It is one of the largest gastropubs on the list and is surrounded by idyllic Yorkshire countryside – providing James’s kitchen with some of the UK’s finest produce.

-Mackenzie’s and fellow Yorkshire chef Andrew Pern’s ‘Two Chefs’ ale is on draft and is the main flavour in the pub’s hearty gravies.
+James’s and fellow Yorkshire chef Andrew Pern’s ‘Two Chefs’ ale is on draft and is the main flavour in the pub’s hearty gravies.

 Private dining and function rooms are also available for those who want to host a party in style.